djhindley/beautiful-jekyll/aboutbook.md

 ---
 layout: page
-title: About book
+title: A book on general insurance claims reserving
-subtitle: About "Claims reserving in general insurance"
+subtitle: Summary of content
 ---

 Summary of book will go here